hxiaom/hxiaom.github.io/_posts/2018-10-29-Mobility-paper.md

 - Jean-François Bonnefon
 - Ahmed El-Geneidy, Dea van Lierop, & Rania Wasfi

-- Jieping Ye: Didi
+- Jieping Ye (叶杰平): VP of Didi research; Professor at Arizona State University
-- Sebastian
+- Sebastian Thrun: Professor of Computer Science at Stanford University; he founded Google X and Google's self-driving car team
-- Emilio Frazzoli, CTO, nuTonomy
+- Emilio Frazzoli: Professor at MIT; CTO of nuTonomy
-- 吴甘沙
+- Gansha Wu (吴甘沙): CEO of Uisee
-- Tony Seba
+- Tony Seba: Author of "Clean Disruption of Energy and Transportation"
-- J. Christian Gerdes
+- J. Christian Gerdes: Professor of Mechanical Engineering at Stanford University, Director of the Center for Automotive Research at Stanford (CARS)
-- Sacha Arnoud
+- Sacha Arnoud: Director of Engineering of Waymo
-- Sertac Karaman
+- Sertac Karaman: Associate Professor at MIT
-- Lex Fridman
+- Lex Fridman: Research Scientist at MIT; Instructor of MIT Self-driving course;